digitlimit/challenge_haggling/README.md

 ### Submitting your solution

-Contact frankemeks77@yahoo.com for more details on how to submit or chat me up on facebook where you gound this
+Contact frankemeks77@yahoo.com for more details on how to submit or chat me up on facebook where you found this

 **Good luck to all the participants!**